scrtdd

 Type: int

 Maximum number of neighbors per event.
-Useful to reduce computation time when relocating a large number events.
-A value of 0 disables this limit Default is 80.
+A value of 0 disables this limit.
+Default is 80.

 profile.$name.doubleDifferenceSystem.eventPairSelection.singleEvent.numEllipsoids